DolphDev/PSV/readme.md

     class SpecialRow(fatstax.BaseRow):

         #__init__ is used internally, if you want to simply setup attributes use constructs.
-        #Please note constuct can only accept *args and **kwargs.
+        #Please note construct can only accept *args and **kwargs.
         def construct(self, *args, **kwargs):
             self.exampleattribute = False

         #By using the @property python feature, you can add computed attributes.
-        #These allow operations to be done with refrenced
+        #These allow operations to be done with multiple columns at once
         @property
         def mastersku(self):
             return self.sku + " " + self.name